 3.1.
-This academy expects children to be in school, on time, every day unless they are ill or have an authorised absence.
+This academy expects children to be in school, on time, every day unless they are too ill to attend or have an authorised absence.
 Attendance is often reported as a percentage.
 The following table shows how percentages equate to the number of days and lessons lost each year, how this would be graded and the type of support that would be put in place: